wuttipongT/oracle11gXe-alpine/README.md

 ## How to run

-A build of the image is available on the [docker hub](https://hub.docker.com/r/bedwuttipong/oracle/).

 The Oracle instance can be launched with this command :
 ```
 docker run -d -P --shm-size=1g -v db_data:/u01/app/oracle/oradata -p 1521:1521 <image name>:<tag>